celeryclub/mayaisthebomb/README.md

 bin/phake schema
 ```

 **Note:** Importing database schema is destructive.
-All existing data will be lost
+All existing data will be lost.

 ## Production setup